16 Nov Five Easy Ways to Pick Up Affordable Art for Your Condo

 If you’d be okay with hanging landscapes as long as they’re in space, get thee to your nearest fan convention.
 Not that you likely needed much prompting.

-While Toronto conventions like Ad Astra, Fan Expo, TCAF, and more are pretty ridiculously famous as places to get celebrity autographs, hear talks about how comics get made, and talk over the finer points of your favourite fantasy novels, they’re also home to in-convention art shows, complete with auction-style bidding and best-in-show awards at the end of the weekend.
+While Toronto events like Ad Astra, Fan Expo, and TCAF are pretty ridiculously famous as places to get celebrity autographs, hear talks about how comics get made, and talk over the finer points of your favourite fantasy novels, they’re also home to in-convention art shows, complete with auction-style bidding and best-in-show awards at the end of the weekend.

 Fantasy, science fiction, anime, or other fandom-inspired art can reach an amazingly high quality—especially work by professional cover artists and the steampunk community, which prides itself on an aesthetic—and the fact that it’s a niche interest means original pieces don’t reach the kind of price tags you’ll see for original fine arts work (except perhaps in comics, where original art can get steep).
 If it’s your niche, you’re in luck.